 You step into the shoes of a girl who wants to know the mystery behind her terrifying nightmares.
 To solve it, she enters an abandoned house only to find a secret that’s scarier than her nightmares.
-To her horror, the house is alive, ready to engulf her into its madness.
+To her horror, the house is alive, ready to engulf her in its madness.
 You will need to help her find a way out of the house.

 Anna has a point-and-click gameplay mechanic.
 Players will need to interact with objects or solve intricate puzzles.
 While solving puzzles, you will encounter troubling apparitions and scary ghosts.
 There will be many unsettling scenes where you will be forced to hide or run away from a frightening entity.

 If you thought only ghosts and gore can scare your pants off, think again.
 Some games can easily frighten you with darkness and eerie sound effects.
 Slender follows the same technique to give you the creeps.
-Another game called Candles does the same, but gives you an additional task.
-Not only you have to survive a night in your room, but make sure your home is lightened up to ward off creepy little imps.
-These imps have invaded your house and are averse to light, but become stronger when darkness strikes.
+Another game called Candles does the same but gives you an additional task.
+Not only do you have to survive a night in your room, but make sure your home is lightened up to ward off creepy little imps.
+These imps have invaded your house and are averse to light but become stronger when darkness strikes.

 To get rid of these scary monsters, you will need to light all candles and make sure the cold strong wind does not blow them away.
 While doing this, you also have to start the electric generator to turn on lights and permanently drive away imps.
-Now it’s up to you, either keep lighting candles or find a way that leads to the electric generator.
+Now it’s up to you—either keep lighting candles or find a way that leads to the electric generator.
 And if you get engulfed in darkness, then it’s game over.

 3. The Path

-There are six girls to choose from and each girl encounters a wolf much different in appearance and quite scarier than the previous one.
-So if you choose an 11-year old Rose for your dark red riding hood adventure, then expect a frightening humanoid wolf.
+There are six girls to choose from, and each girl encounters a wolf much different in appearance and quite scarier than the previous one.
+So if you choose an 11-year-old Rose for your dark red riding hood adventure, then expect a frightening humanoid wolf.
 This will usually happen if you wander around the dark forest instead of choosing a safe path.

 4. The Corridor

-The Corridor is another brilliant experimental horror game created by a Russian game developer Al Exe.
+The Corridor is another brilliant, experimental horror game created by a Russian game developer Al Exe.
 Like Slender, the indie horror title is a scary survival horror and takes place inside a dark hotel hallway instead of a spooky forest.

-The best way to experience the endless maze scarefest is to play the game with your headphones on.
+The best way to experience the endless maze scare-fest is to play the game with your headphones on.
 Check out the first few moments of unadulterated horror in the trailer video to your right.

 5. Among the Sleep